sys-ronin/rough_docu/prior_art_decoupled_multi_hop_data_architecture_04.md

 ### 1.1 UUID as Permanent Identifier

 Every resource – data record, encryption key, policy document, administrative configuration – receives a UUID at creation.
 The UUID never changes.
-It serves as a stable, location‑independent identifier that can be stored in other records to establish relationships.
+It serves as a stable, location‑independent identifier that can be referenced by other resources.

 ### 1.2 Registry as Routing Table